Graveflo/GraveSettings/docs/source/examples/building_a_formatter.rst

 .. admonition:: Note [4]

   This handler is attached to the ``secondary_handler``.
 The :py:class:`~grave_settings.formatter.DeSerializer` has two handlers.
-This is for dealing with things like :py:class:`~grave_settings.formatter_settings.PreservedReference`s and caching object paths for fixing reference issues.
-This method keeps the primitives from being cached for references since this is meant only for higher level objects
+This is for dealing with things like :py:class:`~grave_settings.formatter_settings.PreservedReference` and caching object paths for fixing reference issues.
+This method keeps the primitives from being cached for references since this is meant only for higher level objects.

 Now lets ass this method to the custom formatter: